Slippery Elm

 How to Use Slippery Elm

 Slippery Elm is available in various forms, including capsules, powders, and teas.
-It can be taken before meals to help prevent symptoms of gluten sensitivity or after meals to alleviate discomfort.
-It is important to follow the recommended dosage instructions on the product label or consult with a healthcare provider for guidance.
+It is typically taken orally, either before or after meals.
+The recommended dosage can vary depending on the individual and the severity of their symptoms, so it's best to consult with a healthcare provider before starting any new supplement regimen.

 Supplements for Gluten Sensitivity